Kiplinger ranks Loyola one of the best college values for 2019

-Loyola University Maryland was named one of the top-400 “Best College Values” by Kiplinger’s Personal Finance magazine.
+Loyola University Maryland was named one of the top-400 “Best College Values” by Kiplinger Personal Finance magazine.

 “At Loyola University Maryland, we provide our students with a distinctive Jesuit, liberal arts education that poises them to be immediately employable and infinitely adaptable,” said Rev. Brian F. Linnane, S.J., president.
 “We foster a warm, welcoming community where faculty are teachers, scholars, and mentors who offer personal attention.
 At a time when the cost of higher education requires a significant investment on the part of a family, our students and their families recognize the value of a Loyola education.
 We work to ensure that a Loyola education is accessible and possible for deserving students.”

-Approximately 85 percent of all undergraduates receive some form of aid from federal, state, institutional, and private sources.
+Approximately 85% of all undergraduates receive some form of aid from federal, state, institutional, and private sources.

 Within six to nine months of graduation, 98% of Loyola alumni are employed, in graduate school, or completing a year of service.
 Loyola is ranked in the top 2% of more than 2,400 four-year U.S. colleges and universities for economic value added to the mid-career salary of its alumni.
 A Loyola degree adds about 30% to the predicted mid-career salary of graduates.

-The full “Best College Values” report is available on kiplinger.com and will appear in the September 2019 issue of Kiplinger’s Personal Finance.
+The full "Best College Values" report will appear in the September 2019 issue of Kiplinger Personal Finance.